-PLC's business began in 1915 with the incorporation of Park Lawn Cemetery Company, which subsequently acquired the Humberdale cemetery, now named Park Lawn Cemetery, which had been operating since 1892.
-PLC was incorporated on October 15, 2010 under the OBCA, following changes to the Income Tax Act (Canada), for the purpose of continuing the Company's business, which, at that time, was carried on by Park Lawn Income Trust, whose units began trading on the TSX Venture Exchange ("TSXV") in September 2006.
-On October 19, 2016, PLC's common shares (the "Common Shares") were delisted from the TSXV and began trading on the Toronto Stock Exchange ("TSX") under the symbol "PLC".
+PLC's business began in 1915 with the incorporation of Park Lawn Cemetery Company, which subsequently acquired the Humberdale Cemetery, now named Park Lawn Cemetery, which had been operating since 1892.
+PLC was incorporated on October 15, 2010 under the OBCA, following changes to the Income Tax Act (Canada), for the purpose of continuing the Company's business, which, at that time, was carried on by Park Lawn Income Trust, whose units began trading on the TSXV in September 2006.
+On October 19, 2016, the Common Shares were delisted from the TSXV and began trading on the TSX under the symbol "PLC".
 Subsequently, on February 11, 2022, PLC launched a U.S. denominated ticker symbol, "PLC.U" on the TSX, under which purchases and sales of its Common Shares can be made in U.S. dollars.